monsoonmaelstrom/book2/book2.md

 “Ah.”

-“Indeed,” he says nodding.
+“Indeed,” he states, nodding.
 “So would you like to try explaining the past week to me again?
 In detail this time.”

 I walk him through the past week, obfuscating fewer of the details this time, although I do omit the fact there was anyone else present aside from Hazel, Amelia, Henry, and me.
 Commander Selby knows little about the others, and I see no good reason to change that.

-“So do you know what happened that left her unconscious for five days?”
+“Do you know what happened that left her unconscious for five days?”

 “No.